Aspire students share lunch

 Like any school, our main purpose is to provide students with the academic courses they need for graduation.
 We provide multiple options and paths for student success.
-We utilize project-based teaching practices in a small-class environment.
+Our teachers utilize project-based teaching practices in a small-class environment.
 We focus on "leaving a legacy" and being the best version of yourself.
 Aspire Academy has an opportunity to do things differently that allows students to take ownership of their education and be successful learners.
 Aspire Academy is a unique opportunity for unique students.

-We empower our students to learn through a nurturing environment where they feel safe, supported and celebrated.
-We create positive student/adult relationships by providing mentoring, academic advising and personal counseling.
+We empower our students to learn through a nurturing environment where they feel safe, supported, and celebrated.
+We create positive student/adult relationships by providing mentoring, academic advising, and personal counseling.

-In order to maintain a safe and positive climate for our students, we use a registration and intake process that allows us to assess both the appropriateness of our school for any potential student, and the impact that student might have on our school.
+In order to maintain a safe and positive climate for our students, we use a registration and intake process that allows us to assess both the appropriateness of our school for any potential student and the impact that student might have on our school.
 During that process, we are working to determine if Cedar Street is a good placement for the student.

 PROGRAMS WE OFFER

 Aspire Academy offers a variety of programs to fulfill the requirements of the Michigan Merit Curriculum.
 We accept Freshmen through Seniors and beyond when needed.
 Our online curriculum is provided by Edgenuity.